Asimov-Chuang/DeepHalo/6ydQ-3.md

-Thank you for your insightful comments!
-We have also greatly enjoyed our discussions and found them highly insightful.
-Following your suggestion, we have included nested logit results on the SFOshop and SFOwork datasets, as shown in the updated table below.
-Notably, the best non–context-dependent model, including nested logit, still performs worse than our DeepHalo model.
+Following your suggestion, we tested the nested logit model on the SFOshop and SFOwork datasets.
+As is well-known, specifying the nesting structure is a often a pratically challenging task.
+Fortunatelly, for this dataset, we are able to follow the guidelines provided in Koppelman and Bhat (2006).
+The results are presented below.

-The nested logit structure is constructed following the instructions in Koppelman and Bhat (2006), ensuring a canonical and well-established specification.
+We observe that the nested logit model is consistently outperformed by all context-dependent choice models, including our proposed DeepHalo model.
+Note also that its performance falls between that of MNL and mixed logit (not RUMNet but the original one), which is consistent with our intuition.
+This highlights the importance of capturing context effects when modeling the complex choice behavior observed in real-world datasets.

-We would like to emphasize that our primary comparison is between models capable of capturing context effects (irrational or context-dependent behaviors) and models that cannot.
-The results clearly demonstrate that the ability to capture context effects is crucial for modeling the complex, non-IIA choice behavior observed in real-world datasets.
-In addition, we will add a paragraph in the introduction discussing the differences between traditional IIA-relaxing models and our approach, to provide readers with a clearer and more comfortable understanding.
+Additionally, we plan to include a paragraph in the introduction to discuss the differences between traditional IIA-relaxing models and our approach.
+We hope this will help provide readers with a clearer and more intuitive understanding of our contribution.

 | Model             | SFOshop (Train/Test) | SFOwork (Train/Test) |
 |-------------------|---------------------|---------------------|